minettejasmine/exercise/docs.md

 This documentation describes how to use the Cheers automated delivery service.
 This is the main branch change.
+NOPE.

 Note that Cheery automatic robotic delivery service is totally safe to use for children,